berlin-with0ut-return/patina/core/patina_stacktrace/README.md

 `RUSTFLAGS=-Cforce-unwind-tables`

-To preserve stack data for C binaries, set the following flag in the platform DSC build-options section:
+In order to preserve stack data about C binaries, this needs to be set in the platform DSC's build options section:

 `*_*_*_GENFW_FLAGS   = --keepexceptiontable`